 You can only access the Enclave Platform from within the Mass General Brigham domain.
 Access to the Enclave Platform is controlled by Active Directory groups.

 You can work with sensitive data and run applications within the Enclave Platform without worrying about potential integrity, confidentiality, or security breaches.
 A description of the information security standards is available here.

 Is there a cost associated with the use the Enclave Platform?

 At present, the Mass General Brigham research community can access and use Enclave Platform at no cost.
 A fee is applied for use of the Enclave Platform by external collaborators.
 A chargeback process will be implemented in due course.

 How do I access the Enclave Platform to do my research/data analysis?

 You should first complete the Access Request Form.
 Once your request is verified, the turnaround time for access is 1-3 business days provided your application has all the information required to provision your Enclave workspace.
 Upon approval of your request, you will be granted access to the requested data sources and provided with the Enclave Platform access and use information.

-1. You can use the Enclave Platform for analysis of your research data or data obtained from the RISC-managed COVID-19 databases.
+- You can use the Enclave Platform for analysis of your research data or data obtained from the RISC-managed COVID-19 data repositories.
 To do so, you must first complete the access request process.
 The form is available here.

-2. You can collaborate on a research project or several projects within the Analytics Enclave environment.
-For each project, authorized team members can use the virtual shared workspace (P: Drive) to analyze data and create reports within the Enclave Platform.
+- You can collaborate on a research project or several projects within the Enclave Platform.
+For each project, authorized team members can use the shared collaboration space, (P: Drive), to analyze data and create output files or reports all within the Enclave Platform.

 Yes.
 All users can upload files or data from their endpoint devices into their project-assigned workspaces in the Enclave Platform.
 On completion of the analyses, the project’s PI, project lead or their designees can download the output files from the Enclave Platform to their endpoint (local) devices.